-- Extinguish all smoke, sparks, and flames around the vehicle. - Electrolyte solution is a skin irritant. - Do not touch or step on the spilled electrolyte solution. - If an electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand, or a dry cloth to clean up the spilled electrolyte.
+- Extinguish all smoke, spark, flame around the vehicle. - Electrolyte solution is a skin irritant. - Do not touch or step on the spilled electrolyte. - If electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand, or a dry cloth to clean up the spilled electrolyte.
 Be sure to adequately ventilate the area.